devrosilva/devrosilva/README.md

 ### Hi!
 Welcome. :blush:
 <kbd>[<img title="Portuguese" alt="Portuguese" src="translations/portuguese/br.jpg" width="30">](translations/portuguese/README.br.md)</kbd>

 I am Rodrigo.
-In the last seven years I worked at the bank sector.
-However, I've been wishing to work with IT for quite some time.
-So, after a long preparation, I quit my job to entirely dedicate myself to the dream of become an IT professional.
+I currently work as a Software Engineer at Inter.

-I am currently studying Information Systems, participating of a few Bootcamps and studying a lot by myself.
+I also have a degree in Systems Analysis and I am studying Information Systems for a second one.

 Thanks for visiting.

 <br>